 Employees quit for various reasons.
 While there are ways to assess why employees might leave or if they were even a good fit to begin with, there are many reasons why one might leave a job, some of which are driven by mistakes made by leaders.
 From inconsistent expectation to simply building trust, leaders need to understand their influence on those who look to them for guidance.
-In all cases, if employees continue to leave, it’s imperative that some examination is given to the reasons why with the understanding that changes might need to be made in order to keep employees excited about being a part of your organization.
+In all cases, if employees continue to quit, it’s imperative that some examination is given to the reasons why with the understanding that changes might need to be made in order to keep employees excited about being a part of your organization.

 Here are some common mistakes made by leaders.